 Complete bipartite subgraphs of perfect graphs

-Keywords: perfect graph
+be a perfect graph on

 Bibliography